luapower/nginx/nginx.md

 ## Status

-<warn>Ready for use on Windows and Linux.
+Ready for use on Windows and Linux.
 This website is proof.
-OSX build is coming.</warn>
+OSX build is coming too.

 ## HowTo